 This flavorful rice tastes exactly like Chipotle’s version, but you can make it at home for a fraction of the price using your Instant Pot!
 Rice is the most versatile grain in the world, and it’s easy to prepare it as a side to almost any main dish! *To really nail that Chipotle flavor, use a bay leaf while cooking the rice in your instant pot!

 The cilantro and lime combo in this recipe gives the rice a zesty, fragrant quality.
-The Instant Pot rice will have a wonderful chewy texture, without being sticky – or overcooked!
+The Instant Pot rice will have a wonderfully chewy texture, without being sticky - or overcooked!

 What You'll Need